eyedeekay/i2p.plugin.native/README.md

     	Signer of the plugin
   -stopcommand string
-    	Command to stop client, defaults to killall exename -updateonly
+    	Command to stop client, defaults to killall exename -targetos string
+    	Target to run the plugin on (default "linux") -updateonly
     	Only allow updates with this plugin, fail if no previous installation exists -updateurl string